 Q: What types of advising are available for transfers?

 Connecticut College's close-knit campus community ensures that all students, including transfer students, have access to the advising and mentoring they need to make the most out of their Connecticut College experience.
 Academic advising is available from your dean, pre-major advisers and major adviser.
 Your faculty adviser will come from the department in which we think you are most likely to major.
 This adviser will be your primary source of academic advice until you formally declare a major, at which time you may select a new major adviser, even if you are remaining in the same department.
 Learn more about academic advising.

 A specially selected and trained upper-level student will also be assigned to you.
 He or she will be available to answer questions during your first few weeks and throughout the year.

-Many students find mentors and support in other places such as Student Counseling Services, Unity House and the LGBTQ Resource Center, just to name a few.
+Many students find mentors and support in other places such as the Academic Resource Center, Student Counseling Services, Unity House and the LGBTQ Resource Center, just to name a few.
 Counselors in the Office of Career Enhancing Life Skills (CELS) will help you prepare for funded internships and life after college.

 Q: I'm a transfer student.
 May I study abroad?

 If you transfer into the College as a sophomore, you are eligible to study abroad.
 Your options are fewer as a junior, but you can still apply to participate in a Study Away Teach Away (SATA) program taught by Connecticut College professors.